-We are a small but mighty charter chapter of the International Coach Federation (ICF) whose coaches embody the creativity and energy found in our host city of Richmond, Virginia.
-Our mission is to be a dynamic ICF chapter known for promoting the coaching profession through increasing awareness, sharing knowledge and expertise, and empowering others to reach their full potential.
+Our member coaches embody the creativity and energy found in our host city of Richmond, Virginia.
+ICFGR's mission is to be a dynamic chapter known for promoting the coaching profession through increasing awareness, sharing knowledge and expertise, and empowering others to reach their full potential.

 I invite you to browse our site to learn more about who we are and how we support coaches and their clients.
 Take a look at our upcoming events detailed below, or check out our Event Calendar to see what's going on.
 We always welcome new members and guests at our monthly meetings, where you will meet the friendliest coaches in the country!

 If you are looking for a coach, take a look at our About Us section to learn more about selecting a coach.
 Then use our Find-a-Coach feature to locate a Richmond area coach who is just right for you.
 If you're a coach, we have many resources to support you and your business.
 If you're interested in becoming a coach, come talk to seasoned coaches to learn more about the profession and how to start your journey.

 Join us today to become part of our friendly, open and supportive network of coaches!

 All the best,

 The Competency Wheel: A deceptively simple tool that changes conversations

 Carilion's Riverside III, 3 Riverside Circle, Roanoke VA 24016

 1st Floor Conference Room A from 12 to 1:30 pm.